Kelvin Peña: Everybody Eats Foundation

-Controversial Tweets
+Controversies

-In October 2018, several Tweets surfaced in which Peña used antiblack and anti-Semitic language.
+In October 2018, several Tweets surfaced in which Peña used negrophobic and anti-Semitic language.
 According to the date of the Tweets, Peña was 12 years old at the time they were published.
 He posted a note on Twitter apologizing for his language.
 In the note, he stated "I apologize for 12-year-old Kelvin and take total responsibility for my words.
 Everyone changes, everyone learns, everyone makes mistakes."

-December 2019

 In December 2019, Peña visited Miami, Florida for a beach clean up event.
-On the night of the 6th, videos surfaced on Twitter depicting him being violently hit and kicked in a sandwich shop as bystanders looked on.
+On the night of December 6th, videos surfaced on Twitter of him being violently hit and kicked in a sandwich shop as bystanders looked on.
 Twitter user @phatdabb_gmn, who had been pictured in a club with Peña a day earlier, tweeted “I just beat the dog shit outta brother nature in la Sandwicherie,” though the tweet has been deleted.
-The attack was originally seen as an unincited assault on Peña, though it was later revealed he was instigating restaurant staff and customers by demanding to be served as the store was closing.
+The attack was originally seen as an unincited assault on Peña, though it was later revealed that he had been instigating restaurant staff and customers by demanding to be served as the store was closing.
 Peña was filmed by a group of strangers as he did this, and challenged them to a fight when they wouldn't delete their videos.